ProFTPD Server Content Pack

 General Parsing

-This pack applies normalization to standard and enhanced ProFTPD logs.
-Additionally, it shortens the "message."
-Exiting headers and enhanced headers are parsed but dropped to reduce license utilization.
+This pack will apply normalization to standard and enhanced ProFTPD logs.
+Additionally, it will shorten the "message".
+Exiting headers and enhanced headers will be parsed but dropped to reduce license utilization.

 Attached are the most common parsed fields for ProFTPD logs.